US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 AVUV is the US-listed ticker for Avantis US Small Cap Value ETF, issued by Avantis.
 Actively-managed small-cap value strategy targeting US companies with high profitability and low valuation multiples.
 TER is 0.25% per year, with a trailing 12-month distribution yield of approximately 1.6%.
 Distributions are paid quarterly.

-Where can I buy AVUV from New Zealand?
+Where to buy AVUV from New Zealand

-NZ tax
+NZ tax treatment

 How is AVUV taxed for NZ investors?